 Place the pork and marinade in a bowl or shallow dish and stir until everything is coated.
 Cover the dish and refrigerate it for at least a half hour.

 While the pork is marinating, cut one Vidalia onion and one green bell pepper into one inch pieces.
-Add the onion and bell pepper to a bowl along with 1 Tbsp canola or vegetable oil and a sprinkle of salt and pepper.
+Add the onion and bell pepper to a bowl along with 1 Tbsp cooking oil and a sprinkle of salt and pepper.
 Toss the vegetables until they are coated.
 Drain the juice from a 20oz. can of pineapple chunks (make sure to get the kind packed in juice, not syrup).
 If you can’t get a Vidalia onion, a regular yellow onion or purple onion can be used instead.

 In preparation to broil, adjust the oven rack so that the food will be 5-6 inches from the broiler unit.
 The broiler unit in my oven is located on the roof of the main compartment.
 Some ovens have the broiler in the drawer below the main oven compartment.
 Put your broiler pan (or make shift broiler pan) in the oven to get an idea how far the food will be from the flame.
 Remember to estimate an added inch or so for the height of the food.
 If I had adjusted the rack to the top level, the food would have only been 3-4 inches away and it would have cooked a little too quickly for my liking.
 Positioning it slightly farther away gives you a little more control and wiggle room, but is still close enough to get the flame broiled flavor.
 Preheat the broiler on high for at least five minutes before starting, to make sure the ambient air in the oven is also hot.